Jody-septiawan/b32-advance-reactjs-siang/README.md

-# useHistory template
+# URL parameters template

-- implementation useHistory in Home page
+- This is template used to practice implementation about handling parameters in react
+- Focus on DetailUser.js and App.js